Chain Reaction (game show): Bonus chain

 The winning team/player could collect a cash jackpot by completing one last word chain.
 The team/player was shown the first word in a chain and the initial letter of the other words.
 One at a time, the player(s) would guess at the next word in the chain.
 For each wrong guess, the next letter would be filled in and a letter deducted from their account.
 If the team could finish the chain before running out of letters the team won the cash jackpot.
-If not, they (or he/she) won $100 per word, including the one at the top.
-The jackpot began at $3,000 ($2,000 with the solo players) and $1,000 was added each day it was not claimed.
-The highest pot was $16,000.
+If not, they (or he/she) won CA$100 per word, including the one at the top.
+The jackpot began at CA$3,000 ($2,000 with the solo players) and CA$1,000 was added each day it was not claimed.
+The highest pot was CA$16,000.
 While Emmons was host the account was nine letters.
 When Geoff Edwards took over it was lowered to seven.
-During season one, if there was extra time afterward, another bonus round was played, this time worth $1,000 for the team's favorite charity.
+During season one, if there was extra time afterward, another bonus round was played, this time worth CA$1,000 for the team's favorite charity.

-The bonus chain was removed in season five because the end of season four had an elimination tournament of champions, where the sixteen top winners of seasons three and four returned in a tournament format (sixteen players reduced to eight, then down to four and then down to two).
-The final winner of the final game won $20,000 and the runner-up won $2,000.
+The bonus chain was removed in season five because the end of season four had an elimination tournament of champions, where the sixteen top winners of seasons three and four returned in a tournament format (sixteen players reduced to eight, then down to four, and then down to two).
+The winner of the final game won CA$20,000 and the runner-up won CA$2,000.
 Games were all played to 500 points.

 The $40,000 Chain Reaction

-On New Year's Eve 1990, the show was revamped with a tournament format featuring 128 players competing for $40,000.
+On New Year's Eve 1990, the show was revamped with a tournament format featuring 128 players competing for CA$40,000.
 The game was played as before, but there was no bonus chain and two new players competed in each show.
 The values for each chain remained the same, but if a fifth chain was needed, the point values were 50 points per word and 100 for the final word.
 In the event of a game ending with only four chains played, co-host Charlebois would play the fifth chain against the day's winner.

 Eight players competed on the first four shows.
 After four days, those four winners played two each for the next two days.
-Those two winners played on the seventh day and the winner of that game won $7,500.
+Those two winners played on the seventh day and the winner of that game won CA$7,500.

-The player who led after the second chain got to play a Missing Link for $300.
+The player who led after the second chain got to play a Missing Link for CA$300.
 The Missing Link changed its format as well.
-After the change, the first letter of the middle word was given, the first letter was worth $300 and subsequent letters reduced the value by $100.
+After the change, the first letter of the middle word was given, the first letter was worth $300 and subsequent letters reduced the value by CA$100.

-After sixteen $7,500 tournaments were played, those 16 players played in a single-elimination tournament.
-The semi-finals were double-elimination and the two players remaining played one game for $40,000.
+After sixteen CA$7,500 tournaments were played, those 16 players played in a single-elimination tournament.
+The semi-finals were double-elimination and the two players remaining played one game for CA$40,000.